6 Mistakes When Trying Build Muscle

 Impatience

-A big mistake is people try and rush gaining muscle.
+A big mistake is people try and rush gaining muscle and either give up as they don't feel they're gaining fast enough, or gaining too much fat.
 Building muscle is a slow process, and to gain a significant amount will take a long time.
 You can gain on average 1-2lbs a month when you first start out.
-Gaining 15lbs in the first year is realistic if you’re doing everything right, but that rate of muscle gain won’t last.
+Gaining 15lbs in the first year is realistic if you’re doing everything right, but that rate of muscle gain won’t last otherwise everyone would be huge within a few years.
 The next year you would do well to gain half that.
-Trying to bulk up too quickly willjust end up with you gaining too much fat.
-At my stage, I would be happy gaining 1kg in a year!

-Not making progress on your lifts
+Not Making Progress on your Lifts

-If you're still squatting and doing other leg exercises the same weight for the same sets and reps in a years time, you shouldn't expect for your legs to grow.
+You need to be consistent and achieve progressive overload in order to build muscle.
+Far too many people still use the same weight for the same sets and reps forever.
+You can't expect to gain muscle if you're not progressively overloading on your exercises.
 You need to ensure you're doing more than you used to be able to do if you want to gain muscle.

 Find a good routine and stick to it.
 Go on any fitness forum on the internet, and you’ll see beginners asking if they should change their routine, or they have already done 6 different programs in 3 months.
 They can’t understand why they haven’t made much progress.